Fantastic Four: Origins

 Given the conflicting statements, outside commentators have found it hard to ascertain who created the Fantastic Four.
 A typed synopsis by Lee for the introductory segment of the first Fantastic Four issue exists and outlines the characters and their origins, with various minor differences to the published version.
 However Earl Wells, writing in The Comics Journal, points out that its existence does not assert its place in the creation: "[W]e have no way of knowing of whether Lee wrote the synopsis after a discussion with Kirby in which Kirby supplied most of the ideas".

-It is also notable that the Fantastic Four's first adventure in 1961 depicts a team of four adventurers (three men and a woman) led by a professor travelling to the Earth's center and encountering giant monsters while contending with a human antagonist who is also from the surface world.
-Although neither Lee nor Kirby ever mentioned the 1959 film Journey to the Center of the Earth as a direct inspiration, publisher Martin Goodman was well known for following popular entertainment trends to attract sales in his comics line.
+The Fantastic Four's first adventure depicts a team of four adventurers (three men and a woman) led by a scientist travelling beneath the earth's surface and encountering giant monsters while contending with a human antagonist who is also from the surface world; this echoes plot elements of the 1959 film Journey to the Center of the Earth.
+While neither Lee nor Kirby ever mentioned the film as a direct inspiration, publisher Martin Goodman was known for following popular entertainment trends to attract sales in his comics line.

 Comics historian R. C. Harvey believes the Fantastic Four was a continuation of the work Kirby previously did, and so "more likely Kirby's creations than Lee's".
 But Harvey notes that the Marvel Method of collaboration allowed each man to claim credit, and that Lee's dialogue added to the direction the team took.
 Wells argues that Lee's contributions set the framework within which Kirby worked, and this made Lee "more responsible".
 Comics historian Mark Evanier, a studio assistant to Jack Kirby in the 1970s, says that the considered opinion of Lee and Kirby's contemporaries was "that Fantastic Four was created by Stan and Jack.
 No further division of credit seemed appropriate."